andjelatomic/awebapp/readme.md

 I am not great fan of using Python for creating a website, since there are far more professional tools and languages, much closer to the dataflow, and to the actual internet datapackages flow.
 Of course, using this fat layer of libraries makes life in some sense easier.

-Anyhow, this is small example I've made as a part of an asignment, very quickly, in less than half of a day, just to show posibilities on how to use Python, FastAPI, SQLITE, SQLAlchemy to build simple website.
+Anyhow, this is a small example I've made as a part of an assignment, very quickly, in less than half of a day, just to show possibilities on how to use Python, FastAPI, SQLITE, SQLAlchemy to build a simple website.

 ---